almandsky/learning-to-drive-in-5-minutes/README_REAL_ROBOT.md

 ## Train VAE

-1. First gather a bunch of images and whatever way is convenient.
+1. First gather a bunch of images in whatever way is convenient.
 Put them on the host pc in a folder ./logs/images

 2. Train vae
 ```
-./scripts/train_vae.sh
+learning-to-drive-in-5-minutes/scripts/train_vae.sh
 ```

 _____________________________